Honest take on Loops vs the alternatives

 Resend has the best developer experience in transactional email.
 Period.
 The API is beautiful, React Email templates are great, and it's cheap ($20/month for 50k emails).

 Brevo (formerly Sendinblue) isn't sexy, but it's affordable.
 Unlimited contacts, pay per email.
-If you're bootstrapping and need to watch every dollar, it's a legitimate option.
+MailerLite offers a clean interface with landing pages at $73/month for 10k.
+If you're bootstrapping and need to watch every dollar, both are legitimate options.
+For a deeper dive, check our guide to email marketing on a budget.

 The pricing reality